datagouv/csv-detective/README.md

 with open(file_path.replace('.csv', '.json'), 'wb') as fp:
     json.dump(inspection_results, fp, indent=4, separators=(',', ': '), encoding="utf-8")
 ```

+### Additional options
+#### Select the tests you want to pass
+This library allows you to select the tests you want to pass.
+To do so, you have to pass a `user_input_tests` argument to the `routine` function.
+This variable can be a string or a list of strings and indicates what tests to import.
+The following rules apply:

+- `user_input_tests` defaults to `'ALL'` which means all tests will be passed
+- The tests are referenced by their path, with directories seperated by dots.
+For example we could have `user_input_tests = 'FR.geo'` which means all tests located in the folder `detect_fields\\FR\\geo` will be run.
+- Input can also be a list of strings : `['FR.geo', 'temp']` will load all tests in `detect_fields\\FR\\geo` and `detect_fields\\temp`
+- When using a list of strings as input, you can also choose to exclude certain test branches by adding a dash (`-`) before their path : `['ALL', '-FR.geo.code_departement']` will load all tests with the exception of the `code_departement` test.

 ## So What Do You Get ?